top of page

 On the court, comparisons have started to surface.

-“A lot of people like to compare me to the Isaiah Thomas, but I like to watch a lot of Rob Dillingham, especially for ball handling, that's who I mainly watch.”
+“A lot of people like to compare me to Isaiah Thomas, but I like to watch a lot of Rob Dillingham, especially for ball handling; that's who I mainly watch.”

 I asked what he considers his greatest strength to be.

 “I get into the gym before school, usually from 6 to 7, before school starts.
-If it's not a school day, get in with my trainer at 11, with weights before drill work, [At] 5 get on the shooting machine, perfect my form.”
+If it's not a school day, I get in with my trainer at 11, with weights before drill work.
+At 5, I get on the shooting machine to perfect my form.”

 Off the court, Mike keeps his focus tight.

-Mike believes his moment is coming real soon, as I asked him what he thinks is missing.
+Mike believes his moment is coming soon.
+When I asked him what he thinks is missing, he responded:

-I followed up by asking who he draws inspiration from, past and present.
+I followed up by asking who he draws inspiration from, both past and present.

-“Past, I got to go Kobe Bryant, and present has to be Rob Dillingham.”
+“Past, I got to go with Kobe Bryant, and present has to be Rob Dillingham.”

 Point Guard 1